 prescribed means prescribed by regulations.

-[Section 31A inserted by No. 73 of 2000 s.
+[Section 31A inserted: No. 73 of 2000 s.
 11(2).]

 31B.
 Giving of notice

 (1) An authorised person who has reason to believe that a person has committed a prescribed offence under this Act may, within 21 days after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.